AI Doesn't Thrive in Ambiguity

 Why This Matters for the Next 5-10 Years

 AI-augmented development is not a phase.
 It is a permanent shift in how software is built.
+The question is no longer:- Can this platform integrate AI?

 - Can this platform support rapid, safe change indefinitely?